RehanSaeed/rehansaeed.github.io/content/posts/2018/is-asp-net-core-now-a-mature-platform/index.md

 # Who is using it?

 Bing.com is [running on ASP.NET Core](https://blogs.msdn.microsoft.com/dotnet/2018/08/20/bing-com-runs-on-net-core-2-1/) and a site doesn't get much bigger than that.
-StackOverflow is [working on their transition](https://nickcraver.com/blog/2018/11/29/stack-overflow-how-we-do-monitoring/) to .NET Core.
+Stack Overflow is [working on their transition](https://nickcraver.com/blog/2018/11/29/stack-overflow-how-we-do-monitoring/) to .NET Core.
 The [Orchard CMS](https://github.com/OrchardCMS/OrchardCore) uses .NET Core.
 Even WordPress and various PHP applications can be run on .NET Core these days using [peachpie](https://www.peachpie.io/).

 # What's Still Missing?